Now Accepting New Patients!

 Tooth Extraction

-1. An incision in the gums is made
+1. Making a small incision in the gums

 Smiling young woman with curly hair wearing a straw hat on the beach, showcasing a bright and healthy smile.